AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies (Full Cloud).md

 4. Ensure the device allows passwordless sign-in using Hello credentials.

 > Devices are hybrid Azure AD joined and authenticate without passwords, improving security and user experience.

 ---

+> ⚠️ Note: For Hybrid Azure AD Join scenarios, Windows Hello for Business configuration should be done via Group Policy (GPO).
+> The previous method using Intune’s "Identity Protection" profile is deprecated and no longer supported.

+---